Tracking LLM Brand Citations: A Complete Guide for 2026

 Common LLM tracking mistakes to avoid

-AI visibility tracking breaks down when teams make a few common mistakes:
+AI citation tracking breaks down when teams make a few common mistakes:

 Counting mentions alone can mislead you when details are wrong or outdated.
 Broad prompts like “best CRM” rarely match how buyers actually search.
 Each AI platform pulls from different sources, so single-channel tracking gives an incomplete view.
 And one-time audits miss the ongoing shifts that regular monitoring reveals.